-The World Economic Forum reported that people with disabilities offer opportunities for employers with workforce opportunities.
-Unfortunately, people with disabilities are 50 percent less likely to get jobs and those jobs are often at lower corporate levels.
-Even disabled persons with advanced degrees earn less.
+The World Economic Forum reported that community and workforce organizations could help people with disabilities be considered for employment opportunities requiring digital skills.
+Unfortunately, people with disabilities often lack the required digital skills and are 50% less likely to get jobs.